itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

     - The legacy navigation is fixed to the top of the page to enable easy scrolling on desktop.

-    - I opted for no navigation as its a scroll focused site.
+    - On mobile I opted for no navigation as its a scroll focused site.
 However there is a to the top arrow to get home when on mobile.

 ### Discography